-- Better Environmentally – Our hardwood heatlogs and bark briquettes are made from the sawmill by-products of sawdust and bark bits that are compressed using pressure high enough to link the lignite in the wood, so no binding material is added to this 100% wood product.
+- Better Environmentally – Our Hardwood Heatlogs and Night Briquettes are made from the sawmill by-products of sawdust and bark bits that are compressed using pressure high enough to link the lignite in the wood, so no binding material is added to this 100% wood product.
 You use a carbon neutral heating source, since the carbon dioxide (CO2) released while burning briquettes equals the same amount of CO2 absorbed by the tree during growth.

 - Consistent Reliability – Firewood logs vary.
 Different wood types possess varying densities.
 There are even differences from top branches of the same tree, compared to split pieces derived from the trunk.
 The weight and packaging of our heat logs is exactly the same, so you can expect the same excellent heating results from every log you burn.